This article is part of a larger series on Small Business Websites.

 Frequently Asked Questions (FAQs)

-How much does Squarespace cost?
+How much does building a website cost?